fvjanpodmajersky/multiple-select/README.md

 To get started checkout examples and documentation at http://wenzhixin.net.cn/p/multiple-select

+Independent multiple selects with single(radio) input can be created in a page, which was coded by Jan Podmajersky.

 ## Contributors

 Multiple select is due to the excellent work of the following contributors: